Harvey (1950 film): Plot

 Chumley returns to the sanatorium disheveled and paranoid, and is followed by an invisible presence who opens and closes locked doors.
 When the others arrive, Chumley invites Elwood to his office.
 In private, Chumley says that he now knows Harvey is real, and Elwood explains Harvey's various powers, including his ability to stop time, send anyone to any destination for as long as they like, and then bring them back without a minute passing.
 Chumley expresses his fantasy to go to Akron with a beautiful woman for two weeks.
 Veta arrives with Judge Gaffney and Myrtle Mae, prepared to commit Elwood, but are convinced by Sanderson that an injection of a serum called Formula 977 will stop Elwood from "seeing the rabbit".

-As they prepare the injection, Veta tries to pay the cab driver but, emptying her purse, is unable to find her smaller coin purse.
+As they prepare the injection, Veta tries to pay the taxi driver but, emptying her purse, is unable to find her smaller coin purse.
 She interrupts the injection procedure and asks Elwood to pay the driver.
-Warmed by Elwood's kindness, the cab driver explains how he has driven many people to the sanatorium to receive the same formula, warning Veta that Elwood will soon become "a perfectly normal human being, and you know what stinkers they are."
+Warmed by Elwood's kindness, the taxi driver explains how he has driven many people to the sanatorium to receive the same formula, warning Veta that Elwood will soon become "a perfectly normal human being, and you know what stinkers they are."
 Veta is upset by this, and halts the injection; she then finds her coin purse, and realizes that Harvey had intervened to save her brother.
 Wilson and Myrtle Mae, who had met at Elwood's house, reveal that they have become a couple, and Elwood invites Wilson over for tomorrow night's dinner.

-Leaving the institute, Elwood sees Harvey on the porch swing.
+Leaving the sanatorium, Elwood sees Harvey on the porch swing.
 Harvey tells him that he has decided to stay and take Chumley on his fantasy trip to Akron.
-Dejected, Elwood walks out the gate, but when it is closed he sees Harvey coming back.
+Dejected, Elwood walks out the gate, but when it is closed, he sees Harvey coming back.
 The gate lever is then moved to the open position by an unseen force.
-Elwood happily says "Well, thank you, Harvey; I prefer you too", and they follow Veta and Myrtle Mae along the road and into the sunrise.
+Elwood happily says, "Well, thank you, Harvey; I prefer you, too", and they follow Veta and Myrtle Mae along the road and into the sunrise.